-When I initially think of walking on a boardwalk, the Eastern Seaboard comes to mind with the great beach boardwalks in Atlantic City, Wildwood, Ocean City, Myrtle Beach, Coney Island, and Virginia Beach.
-Boardwalks lined with seaside shops, bars, casinos and entertainment that draw massive crowds throughout the summer.
+When I initially think of walking on a boardwalk, the Eastern Seaboard comes to mind with the fabulous beach boardwalks in Atlantic City, Wildwood, Ocean City, Myrtle Beach, Coney Island, and Virginia Beach.
+Featuring shops, bars, casinos, and entertainment, ocean-side boardwalks draw massive crowds throughout the summer.

 Alas, this is Rochester.
-So when I think of boardwalks here, my mind goes to trail systems where boardwalks are incorporated along the pathway to help people meander through wetlands, or to help preserve wildlife from the footsteps of human explorers.
+So when I think of boardwalks here, my mind goes to trail systems where boardwalks are incorporated along the pathway to help people meander through wetlands or help preserve wildlife from the footsteps of human explorers.

 Either way, I do love boardwalks wherever they appear!
 Here are some of my favorites.

 Tinker Nature Park comprises 68-acres in Henrietta with a 1.2-mile flat perimeter trail for jogging, biking, skiing, snowshoeing, or walking.

 2. Channing H. Philbrick Park

 As Irondequoit Creek passes through Channing H Philbrick Park, it drops 90 feet over one mile, giving us the cascades that make this park unique.